 - On your own

-Many students secure their own internships abroad each year and we applaud their initiative.
+Many students secure their own internships abroad and we applaud their initiative.
 Here is some advice for those who are thinking about setting down this path.

 FUNDING: See the funding section below and consult the Career Center’s Funding your Internship page for more details.

-PREPARATION: If you receive financial or practical support from the University for your internship abroad, you are subject to the University's Policy on International Student Travel.
+*IMPORTANT* If you receive financial or hands-on practical support from UVA representatives in arranging for your internship abroad on your own, you are subject to the University Policy on International Student International Travel.

 Funding an International Internship